The cardinality of the set of real numbers: The 1891 proof

 \textit{Proof.} We assume that the set $F$ is countable.
 This means, by the definition of countable sets, that $F$ is finite or denumerable.
-Let us notice that $ \lvert F \lvert $ is not less than $ \lvert N \lvert $.
+Let us notice that $ \lvert F \lvert $ is not less than $ \lvert N \lvert $ where $N$ the set of natural numbers.
 Be

 where the cardinality of $ \{a_0, a_1, a_2, \ldots \} $ is $ \lvert N \lvert $.
 We can write their decimal expansions as follows:

 where the $d$'s are binary characters 0 and 1.
 Now we define the number